joebew42/joebew42.github.io/about.md

 # Hello there! :wave:

-I am Joe, programmer and agile practitioner, focused on software design principles and practices of software development.
+I am Joe.
+A Programmer, agile practitioner, focused on software design principles and practices of software development.

-When I am not coding, I enjoy playing video games, reading books or going for a walk.
+When I am not coding, I enjoy playing video games, reading books, or take long walks.

 I like to learn new things, explore new ideas and share what I do with others.